joaoepj/learning-go/README.md

  a single executable to test different snippets of code and organize your own packages.

+# How to test the code

+Golang provides the "testing" package if you need to speed up the writing of your unit tests.
+After you write test functions just call go-test tool and it will find and run yout test code.
+I have provided a Makefile just to document some usefull go tool commands you can use to test your code.

 ## How to add code to git repo